gaepoij/data-router-graphql-example/README.md

 ```

-This exmaple includes one route.
+This example includes one route.
 Check src/main.tsx to see how it is defined.
 Uses new 6.4.3 introduced createBrowserRouter to create data router.
 The route has `action` and `loader`.
 Loader function defines what is loaded before Route renders.
 Action is function that will be run when write
 operation happens in the route.
 Ex. form submit.